 He displayed it in his anatomical collection and it was later displayed at the Hunterian Museum at the Royal College of Surgeons in London.
 In 1909 American neurosurgeon Harvey Cushing got permission to open Byrne’s skull and diagnosed the pituitary tumour.
 Byrne’s discoloured skeleton remains today in the Hunterian where many visitors including the current monarch have been fascinated by its extraordinary size.

-The fight continues between his legacy and Byrne’s modern day relatives anxious to carry out the dying wish.
-One of those relatives, Brendan Holland said Byrne’s body has been on display for 200 years and it was time for him to receive a proper burial.
+The fight continues between the museum and Byrne’s modern day relatives anxious to carry out the dying wish.
+One relative, Brendan Holland, said Byrne’s body has been on display for 200 years and it was time for him to receive a proper burial.
 “He was quite a celebrity and he made a lot of money out of exhibiting himself,” Holland said.
 “It’s the person within that’s important.
 It’s very unfortunate that he didn’t live long enough to understand that.”
 His wishes are not shared by the Hunterian’s director Sam Alberti.
 Alberti was reluctant to hand over his star attraction saying “researchers were excited about the potential for future research.”